23 February - 29 March 2022

 There are certain restrictions if you are the project leader of an ongoing grant, that is to say where the grant period (payment period from the Swedish Research Council) overlaps the grant period of the grant the application relates to.
 Please note that the availability period, that is to say the time during which you have the right to use your grant, is normally longer than the grant period.
 You can find information about the requirements for your ongoing grant in the “Approval of terms and conditions” you received from the Swedish Research Council.

-Please note that you cannot apply for a starting grant if you at any time previously have been awarded and been the project leader for a project grant for junior researchers from the Swedish Research Council.
+If you already have an ongoing grant, then further information about the grants you may apply for are shown in on the page “Several grants simultaneously” Opens in new window..
+Please also note that you cannot apply for a starting grant if you have ever before been awarded and been the project leader for another starting grant or a project grant for junior researchers from the Swedish Research Council.

 Note: If you have been the project leader for previous grants from the Swedish Research Council that have ended, final financial reports for all of these must have been submitted within the permitted time frame in order for you to apply for a new grant.
 Please contact your administrating organisation if you are unsure whether all your final reports have been submitted.